Written by Charles Javelona

 That’s a lot of money.

-The good news is, there’s a tried and true hiring process that you can use today to ensure you’re consistently hiring the best people for your company.
+The good news is, there’s a tried and true skills-based hiring process that you can use today to ensure you’re consistently hiring the best people for your company.
 Finding and retaining top talent will help give your business a competitive edge, so it’s important to really nail this first step!
 Below we’ve outlined 7 tips to improve your overall hiring process, which will in turn lead to better outcomes for your business!

 1. Stop using traditional job postings